ONTAP: iSCSI

 iSCSI Data Center Bridging (DCB) protocol supported with A220/FAS2700 systems.

 NVMeoF

 NVMe over Fabrics (NVMeoF) refers to the ability to utilize NVMe protocol over existing network infrastructure like Ethernet (Converged or traditional), TCP, Fibre Channel or InfiniBand for transport (as opposite to run NVMe over PCI).
 NVMe is SAN block level data storage protocol.
 NVMeoF supported only on All-Flash A-Systems and not supported for low-end A200 and A220 systems.
 Starting with ONTAP 9.5 ANA protocol supported which provide, similarly to ALUA multi-pathing functionality to NVMe.
 ANA for NVMe currently supported only with SUSE Enterprise Linux 15.
 FC-NVMe without ANA supported with SUSE Enterprise Linux 12 SP3 and RedHat Enterprise Linux 7.6.

 FC-NVMe

-FC-NVMe Supported on systems with 32Gbps FC ports or higher speeds.
+FC-NVMe Supported on systems with 32 Gbit/s FC ports or higher speeds.
 The supported Operation Systems with FC-NVMe are: Oracle Linux, VMware, Windows Server, SUSE Linux, RedHat Linux.